12mondragon/hs-weather-forecast/README.md

 ## Instructions

 This lab is test driven, so first fork and clone or use the "Open in Nitrous" button.
+Following the tests, write methods that take in a weather hash as an argument and return the desired values.